agmcjannet/CreativeCoding1HW/Week15/README.md

 Next, I added the blacked out squares after doing more research on arrays and how I could create them using a row and column system.
-This helped to just plug in where the squares should be, but got a bit confusing at times when I would forget that the first row was technically row 0, not row
-1. Again, the formatting got a bit off and often had to be adjusted pixel by pixel.
+This helped to just plug in where the squares should be, but got a bit confusing at times when I would forget that the first row was technically row zero, not row one.
+Again, the formatting got a bit off and often had to be adjusted pixel by pixel.
 However, one of the biggest challenges I came across was adding the numbers to the squares to correspond with the across and down clues.